AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 1. Select **Save**.

 Each group is added to the community and its users are assigned the Community Member role.
+Additionally, each group user is implicitly added to the **Users** tab.
+For more information, see [User from groups](xref:community-manage-users#users-from-groups).

 ## Remove groups from a community